weynsee/phrase/README.md

 [![Code Climate](https://codeclimate.com/github/phrase/phrase.png)](https://codeclimate.com/github/phrase/phrase)
 [![Build Status](https://secure.travis-ci.org/phrase/phrase.png)](http://travis-ci.org/phrase/phrase)

-PhraseApp lets you set up a professional translation process to boost the quality of your translations with the powerful In-Context Editor.
+PhraseApp is a translation management software.
+Set up a professional translation process to boost the quality of your translations with our powerful In-Context Editor or simply share and edit locale files with your team.

-You can order professional translations from within PhraseApp, or just work with your own team.
-Our platform support various programming languages and frameworks.
+You can order professional translations through PhraseApp or work with your own translators.
+Our platform supports various programming languages and frameworks.
 Such as [Ruby on Rails, Symfony, Zend Framework, iOS, Android and many more](https://phraseapp.com/docs/general/supported-platforms).

-This client lets you integrate PhraseApp into your project and access your locale files through the PhraseApp [API](https://phraseapp.com/docs/api/overview).
+This ruby gem allows you to integrate PhraseApp into your project and access your locale files through the PhraseApp [API](https://phraseapp.com/docs/api/overview).

-[Get your free PhraseApp trial](https://phraseapp.com/signup) and start right away.
+[Try out PhraseApp for free](https://phraseapp.com/features) and start translating your app!

+### In-Context Editor ###
+PhraseApp comes with an In-Context editor that allows you to translate directly on your website.
+See our documentation on how to set it up: [In-Context Editor Setup](http://docs.phraseapp.com/guides/in-context-editor/).

 ### Supported Formats ###
 You can manage your locale files with PhraseApp if you use one of the following formats: